 What is voluntourism and why is it often talked about negatively?
 How can I volunteer abroad responsibly?
 What should I look out for when looking at volunteering overseas?
 We know there’s a conversation on campus about the ethics surrounding volunteering abroad, so we interviewed David Coles, the LSE Volunteer Centre Manager and part of the ReThink Orphanages campaign group.
+If this topic is of interest to you, come along to our event on Wednesday 27 January where we’ll be discussing voluntourism and screening ‘The Voluntourist’.
+Find out more on CareerHub.

 What are your thoughts on voluntourism/orphanage tourism?